GenoImel/The-Mechanical-Forest/Documentation~/CodingStandards.md

             // If you add listeners for messages broadcast over the message bus
             // remember to remove the same listeners in OnDisable().
             //
-            // Also, if find yourself adding and removing many listeners, wrap these in
+            // Also, if you find yourself adding and removing many listeners, wrap these in
             // methods called AddListeners() and RemoveListeners() to keep the script organized.
             GameManager.RemoveListener<ExampleMessage>(OnExampleMessageReceived);
         }